 Revisit Your Budget

 No budget should ever be set in stone.
 Needs change, income changes, and bills change.
-If you haven’t reviewed your budget in a while now is the time to do so.
+If you haven’t reviewed your budget in a while, now is the time to do so.

 Look at all of your expenses and see if there are any you should cut back or any areas that need a budget increase.
-If you feel like you’re getting ripped off by any company (phone and cable bills are known to unexpectedly spike) call the company and negotiate a lower bill.
-If they won’t give you a better deal consider switching to a new company.
+If you feel like you’re getting ripped off by any company (phone and cable bills are known to unexpectedly spike), call the company and negotiate a lower bill.
+If they won’t give you a better deal, consider switching to a new company.

 Also be sure to review your income and make any necessary changes to your budget.
-If you find yourself with some freed up money match it to a financial goal.
+If you find yourself with some freed-up money, match it to a financial goal.

 If you have a hard time keeping up with your spending you can try out one of the many free online budgeting programs.
-Personal Capital is one budgeting program that is free and that will track your spending for you.
+Personal Capital is one budgeting program that is free and will track your spending for you.
 All you have to do is link up your bank and credit card accounts, and it will put together your transaction history for you.

-Free Tool To Use: Personal Capital
+Free Tool to Use: Personal Capital

 Review Your Interest Rates

-If you have credit card debt or a mortgage now would be a great time to review your interest rates.
+If you have credit card debt or a mortgage, now would be a great time to review your interest rates.

-If any of the interest rates on your credit cards seem steep call the credit card company and ask for a lower rate.
+If any of the interest rates on your credit cards seem steep, call the credit card company and ask for a lower rate.
 A lot of the time credit card companies are more than willing to lower your rate as long as your credit is good and you’ve paid on time each month.
 It’s definitely worth a try.
-The worst they can say is no.
+The worst they can say is, “No.”

 Now would also be a good time to check on mortgage interest rates.
-If you took your mortgage out in the days of high interest you could save a bundle by refinancing with a lower rate.
+If you took your mortgage out in the days of high interest, you could save a bundle by refinancing with a lower rate.
 Call around to a few banks and see what options you have.

 Check Your Credit Report

 You get two free credit reports per year.
-If it’s been awhile since you last checked your credit report do so now.
+If it’s been awhile since you last checked your credit report, do so now.
 Checking your credit report every six months is a smart way to make sure you haven’t been a victim of identity theft.
 Just look at what happened at Target!